openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

    .. _Khronos OpenCL™ API Headers: https://github.com/KhronosGroup/OpenCL-Headers.git

-   You've completed all required configuration steps to perform inference on processor graphics.
+   You have completed all required configuration steps to perform inference on processor graphics.
    Proceed to the <a href="openvino_docs_install_guides_installing_openvino_linux.html#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 .. tab:: Windows